Do you know someone who is making a difference in the field of Direct Support? Then nominate him or her to win $500. More…

 - To register a large group of your direct support professionals, use NADSP’s group enrollment spreadsheet.

-At long last!
-The statewide DSP survey is available for download HERE.
+The statewide 2012 DSP survey resuslts available for download HERE.
 Thanks to the providers who participated in the survey process and to the hundreds of DSPs across Tennessee who took the time to share their thoughts on their experience as a DSP.
 The information gathered in this survey will be used to help shape the future of the DSP profession in Tennessee.

 Is DSPAT a Union?